 Outstanding undergraduate students in the college have an opportunity to undertake independent study and to work closely with faculty members.
 Completion of requirements for honors in the major also will satisfy the experiential learning requirement.

-Course schedules of more than 19 s.h. for a semester, 12 s.h. for a summer session, or 3 s.h. for a winter session require approval of the advising staff in undergraduate program office.
+Course schedules of more than 19 s.h. for a semester, 12 s.h. for a summer session, or 3 s.h. for a winter session require approval of the advising staff in the undergraduate program office.